noah-alvarado/pacific/TASK_LIST.md

 ## Polish
 - [x] Add numbers to game pieces
+- [x] Make GamePiece reactive, no props other than a piece id
+- [x] ~~Option to have non-moveable game pieces~~ Only moveable pieces are highlighted
+- [x] Auto-end turn
+- [x] Highlight available positions when moving game piece
 - [ ] Improve overall appearance of game pieces
-- [x] Highlight available positions when moving game piece
 - [ ] Drag and drop piece
 - [ ] Snappable + highlighted locations during drag-and-drop
-- [x] Make GamePiece reactive, no props other than a piece id
-- [ ] Option to have non-moveable game pieces
-- [x] Auto-end turn